 What strategy for the next school year?
 Three scenarios would be studied: a traditional start of the school year, an extension of distance learning courses or an alternation between classroom attendance and distance learning courses.
 The remote course scenario will be adopted, but "only in towns or districts declared as centers of large-scale contagion by the health authorities" [24].
-The results of a comparative study carried out in Morocco by O. ALJ et al, (2016) [25], as well as other researchers [26], [27], [28], [29] in this subject reveal that the initiatives personal relationships can always make a difference and increase the number of potential adopters.
+The results of a comparative study carried out in Morocco by O. ALJ et al, (2016) [25], as well as other researches, including ours in the past few couple of years, O. DARDARY et al, (2018, 2019) [26], [27], [28], [29] in this subject reveal that the initiatives personal relationships can always make a difference and increase the number of potential adopters.
 However, initiatives can be institutionalized for a wider possible consideration of ICT in Moroccan schools.